 Pro tip: Add a wide belt for shape or throw on a cardigan for cooler mornings.

-Whether it’s a linen set– I love these linen shorts and button-down vest– or an elevated, structured travel set, matching sets create instant outfit energy.
+Whether it’s a linen set, like these linen shorts + button-down vest, or an elevated, structured travel set, matching sets create instant outfit energy.
 They look intentional even when they sometimes feel like loungewear.

 Pro tip: Choose sets in neutral tones for easy accessorizing.